Satisfactory Academic Progress (SAP) to be Eligible for Financial Aid

 Transfer Students/Credits

 If you are a transfer student and would like to calculate satisfactory academic progress to apply for financial aid, you must request official transcripts from all other colleges attended.
 You must have official transcripts submitted directly to one of the campus Student Records Office.
-Credits officially accepted in transfer will be counted in the 67% rule and in determining the maximum number of allowable credit hours for financial aid eligibility.
-If you are transferring from another institution, you will be considered making satisfactory progress at the time of enrollment.
+Credits officially accepted in transfer will be counted in the 150% rule determining the maximum number of allowable credit hours for financial aid eligibility.
+If you are transferring from another institution and did not previously attend Central Piedmont, you will be considered making satisfactory progress at the time of enrollment.
+If you are on financial aid suspension, you may need to submit a financial aid appeal.
 Your maximum timeframe for receiving financial aid will include the number of transferred credit hours applied towards your program of study at Central Piedmont.

 The college has the option on an individual student basis to put transfer students on Financial Aid Warning status or Suspension status immediately upon evaluation for financial aid if academic history at previous colleges indicates a pattern of unsuccessful academic work.
 Credits taken at other institutions under a consortium agreement will be considered as transfer credits.